 You will have enough of an outline that you can outline the letters and then paint.

-I have used this one several projects, it takes longer but it works very well.
+I have used this method for several projects, it takes longer than a cutting machine but it works very well.

 Mason Jar Display

 Instead of using the antique jars for vases this time I used them as candle holders.

 Place the styrofoam at 2″, 3″ and 4″ heights, this will stagger the jar heights.
 You can use any styrofoam you have available, or small bits of wood.
 The measurements don’t have to be exact as long as the height differences are the same.
 Place the styrofoam at one end of the box snuggled right next to each other.

 Fill each jar with three inches of salt, then add little tea lights.
 Place the jars on top of the styrofoam.

 Tie a bow around the end of the box.
 For this centerpiece I used burlap, but a pretty muslin bow would work as well.

 To play on the word Gather, gather a bunch of little fall items, cones, nuts, mini pumpkins, acorns, cotton bolls.
 I had a little basket so I used it as well.
 If you want to use cotton bolls I have a popular tutorial on how to make your own.